On the lattices of exact and weakly exact structures: Sub-bifunctors and closed sub-bifunctors of

 \begin{definition} Define for objects $A,C \in\A$ the set

 where we denote by $\overline{(i,d)}$ the usual equivalence class of the short exact sequence $(i,d)$.
-To define the action of the functor $\bW$ on morphisms, let $E=(i,d) \in \W$ be a short exact sequence from $A$ to $C$, and $a: A \longrightarrow A'$ a morphism.
-Then we define the short exact sequence $aE\in \W$ to be obtained by taking the pushout along $i$ and $a$ (thus defining the image of $E$ under the map $\bW(C,a):$
+The action of the functor $\bW$ on morphisms is defined by taking the pushout or pullback along morphisms.
+Moreover, one can define on $\bW(C,A)$ an addition by Baer's sum.